microscopium/microscopium/README.md

 To run the web app locally:

-`python microscopium/serve.py tests/testdata/images/data.csv`
+`python -m microscopium.serve tests/testdata/images/data.csv`

 You should then be able to see the app in your web browser at: http://localhost:5000

-`python microscopium/serve.oy tests/testdata/images/data.csv -P 5001`
+`python -m microscopium.serve tests/testdata/images/data.csv -P 5001`

 This specifies the port number as 5001, and the app will run locally at: http://localhost:5001/

-For more information, run `python microscopium/serve.py --help`
+For more information, run `python -m microscopium.serve --help`